Stress at work and ongoing workplace frustrations are getting more and more common.

 In the US, that figure is slightly higher with 79% of Americans feeling stress at work sometimes or frequently during their day.

 The terms ‘Stress’ and ‘Stress Management’ and ‘Stress Relief’ now receive up to 1million monthly searches on google.

-The most common causes of stress at work involve work pressure, lack of time, and financial stress.
+The most common causes of workplace stress include work pressure, lack of time, and financial stress.

-Other causes of stress include fatigue, sleeping difficulties, children, health, relationships, and political climate.
+Other causes of stress at work include fatigue, sleeping difficulties, children, health, relationships, and political climate.

 Stress will make you feel anxious, it also causes a number of physical health problems.

-Given the potential impacts of prolonged stress at work, learning ways to manage, reduce, and prevent stress can be important tools for mental and physical health and wellbeing.
+Given the potential impacts of prolonged workplace stress, learning ways to manage, reduce, and prevent stress at work can be important tools for mental and physical health and wellbeing.